TVOkids Logo

 TVOkids Logo 2015

-After another redesign, the name of the program block appeared on a blank background and again took one line, as on the 1994 logo.
-All letters were multi-colored: “t” – light blue, “v” – light green, “o” – dark green, “k” – orange, “i” – violet, “d” – turquoise, “s” – magenta.
-The first three glyphs were written in the original font with rounded and thickened ends, and a bold geometric sans serif was used for all the rest.
+After another redesign, the program block’s name appeared on a blank background and again took up one line, as on the 1994 logo.
+All letters were multi-colored: “t” light blue, “v” light green, “o” dark green, “k” orange, “i” violet, “d” turquoise, “s” magenta.
+The first three glyphs were written in the original font, with rounded, thickened ends, and a bold geometric sans serif was used for the rest.

 TVOkids Logo

-The designers recolored the inscription, so now the logo has a completely different alternation of colors.
+The designers recolored the inscription, so now the logo has a completely different color scheme.
 The first three letters have the same pink hue.
 Then comes the light blue “k,” the purple “i,” the orange “d,” and the light green “s.”
-As for the font, it has not changed much.
+The font has not changed much.

 Font and Colors